Player Turns

 Assign

-The player assigns Workers to a built Workplace or to refine Resources.
+The player assigns Workers to a built Workplace.
 The Workers are moved from the Unemployed reserve to the associated Faction’s Employed reserve.

 For each Worker newly assigned, the player gains 1